-Hate crimes and incidents include acts of verbal, written or physical abuse, as well as harassment or intimidation, that target a person or group because of their personal characteristics.
+Hate crimes and hate incidents include acts of verbal, written or physical abuse, as well as harassment or intimidation, that target a person or group because of their personal characteristics.
 These may be related to someone's age, gender, gender identity, race, sexual orientation, disability, religion or beliefs as defined by the Equality Act (2010).

-The Council is committed to tackling matters relating to hate crime and will take action against perpetrators where it has the power and evidence to do so.
+The Council is committed to tackling matters relating to a hate crime or incident and will take action against perpetrators where it has the power and evidence to do so.